jakobjassmann/coastalphenology/corrections.md

 __Figure 5:__ Results from the re-analysis using the **corrected** sea ice predictor data show no noticable difference in the estimated effect sizes of the three environmental predictors (snowmelt, temperature and spring drop in sea ice) on the phenology events when compared to the orignal figure from Assmann et al. 2019 (Figure 4).

-We updated the attribution analysis scripts accordingly.
+We have updated the attribution analysis scripts.
 The original (submitted) scripts can be found here:

 ``` R
 analysis/coastal_phen_attribution_old.R # Mixed-model analysis